AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/authoring/personalization/multisite-targeted-content.md

 ## Use cases {#use-cases}

-You can set up multisite support for targeted content in a number of ways, depending on your use case.
+You can set up multisite support for targeted content in several ways, depending on your use case.
 This section describes how this would work theoretically with one brand.
 In addition, in [Example: Targeting Content Based on Geography](#example-targeting-content-based-on-geography), you can see a real-world application of targeting content in multiple sites.

 Targeted content is wrapped in a so-called areas, which define the scope for sites or pages.
 These areas are defined at the brand level.
 One brand can contain multiple areas.
 Areas can be distinct between brands.
 While one brand may just contain the master area and therefore is shared across all brands, another brand may contain multiple brands (for example, by region).
 Brands, therefore, do not need to mirror the set of areas between them.